Nivekkb/SELF/SELF_DOCS/buyers/BUY-SELL-AGREEMENT-ESCROW.md

 ## Core Terms and Conditions

-### 1. Intellectual Property Transfer
+### 1. Intellectual Property and License Scope

-**1.1 Assets Included:**
+**1.1 IP Ownership:**
+- Seller retains all right, title, and interest in SELF and all related intellectual property.
+- This Agreement grants a commercial license; it does not transfer or assign ownership.

+**1.2 License Scope (What’s Included):**
-- Complete SELF Engine source code and documentation
+- Access to the SELF engine and documentation needed for integration and operation
-- All safety algorithms, state detection logic, and containment mechanisms
-- Comprehensive safety documentation and test suites
-- All related patents, trademarks, and copyrights
-- Safety research data and validation results
+- Rights to use, modify, and create derivative works for Buyer’s specific applications (subject to the safety restrictions in this Agreement)
+- Access to safety updates and Doctrine-compatible changes while Buyer remains in good standing

-**1.2 Exclusions:**
+**1.3 Exclusions:**
-- Seller's personal research notes and unpublished materials
+- Seller’s personal research notes and unpublished materials
 - Third-party components with separate licensing agreements
 - Any technology not directly related to SELF safety mechanisms